helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 ** Option on proposal **

-Community discussions proposes to keep an insentive on hospot response time performance by getting a better reward distribution to the first responding and a lower to the last responding.
+Community discussions proposes to keep an incentive on hotspot response time performance by getting a better reward distribution to the first responding and a lower to the last responding.
 This will be detailed if a later discussion comes to the selection of this option.
 The way it would work would basically be like:
 - in first alternative: select the 7 (50% of the **default_max_witnesses_per_poc**) first responding hotspots then randomly select the 7 others ( 50% of the **default_max_witnesses_per_poc**)
 - in the second alternative: distribute 40% of the reward to the fastest 20%, 40% to the next 60%, 20% to the last 40%.